 The money you contribute to your health savings account grows and earns interest at rate(s) established by your HSA plan type.
 But it’s possible to grow your money even more by investing your HSA funds in either a Basic Investment Account or a Schwab Health Savings Brokerage Account.
 These options are available to CareFirst HSA holders for an annual fee of $18 per year.

 CareFirst investment options are offered through an arrangement between CareFirst, the account administrator, and the Charles Schwab Trust Company, the sub-custodian for the investment accounts.
-Investment accounts are self-directed and self-managed.
 You choose where to invest, when, and how much.

 Basic Investment Account